plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 even the playing field so-to-speak.
 One small step for Asian men, one giant equity leap for mankind.

 Would that make basketball games more interesting?
 Maybe.
 I'm sure those elevator shoes would be a trip.
 But the point is, eliminating racial disproportionalities wherever we find them is seen by many to be a good thing.

-Whether it's tax returns at the IRS or employment at the NBA, the _Eye of Sauron_ sees all.
+Whether it's tax returns at the IRS or employment at the NBA, the _auditing Eye of Sauron_ sees all.

-[^1]: "Black Americans Are Much More Likely to Face Tax Audits, Study Finds" by Jim Tankersley, https://www.nytimes.com/2023/01/31/us/politics/black-americans-irs-tax-audits.html
+[^1]: "Black Americans Are Much More Likely to Face Tax Audits,
+       Study Finds," by Jim Tankersley, https://www.nytimes.com/2023/01/31/us/politics/black-americans-irs-tax-audits.html